phunware/maas-alerts-android-sdk/README.md

 Server Setup
 ------------

-*For detailed instructions, visit our [GCM Setup documentation](http://phunware.github.io/maas-alerts-android-sdk/how-to/Setup%20GCM%20Project.htm).*
+*For detailed instructions, see our [GCM setup documentation](http://phunware.github.io/maas-alerts-android-sdk/how-to/Setup%20GCM%20Project.htm).*

 Log into your [Google account's API console](https://code.google.com/apis/console).
 (You will need an email account with Google to have access to the console.)
 Select "Services" and enable "Google Cloud Messaging for Android."
 Once GCM is turned on, select "API Access" from the menu and look for the "API Key" under the section "Key for Android apps."
-Record the API Key.
+Record the API key.

-Once you have the API Key, you will need the Sender ID.
+Once you have the API key, you will need the sender ID.
-To get the Sender ID, view the Google Console address bar and copy the value of the "project" key (i.e. https://code.google.com/apis/console/X/X/#project:111111111:access).
+To get the sender ID, view the Google console's address bar and copy the value of the "project" key (i.e. https://code.google.com/apis/console/X/X/#project:111111111:access).

-Once you have both the API Key and Sender ID, log into maas.phunware.com.
-Select the Alerts & Notifications tab from the menu and then select configure.
+Once you have both the API key and sender ID, log into maas.phunware.com.
+Select the Alerts & Notifications tab from the menu, then select configure.
 Select an app you've created, otherwise create one first.
-Once you have an app, select the desire app and enter the token which is your API Key and Sender ID.
-Select save and now you have finished configuring your app.
+Once you have an app, select the desired app and enter the token, which is your API key and sender ID.
+Select save to finish configuring your app.